guardian/consent-logs/README.md

 #### Schema

-The schema is defined in [model.ts](src/model.ts) and validated in [validation.ts](src/validation.ts).
+The schemas are defined in [model.ts](src/model.ts) and validated in [validation.ts](src/validation.ts).

 ##### Version 1 (current)

-The V1 consent record format is specified by the CmpRecordV1 type in [model.ts](src/model.ts), but this does not exactly match the expected submission format - the time is generated on-server rather than trusting the user's clock.
+The V1 consent record format is specified by the `CmpRecordV1` type in [model.ts](src/model.ts), but this does not exactly match the expected submission format - the time is generated on-server rather than trusting the user's clock.

 The expected V1 JSON submission format is as follows: